nasa/cumulus/docs/deployment/README.md

 Your data persistence resources are now deployed.

+## Deploy the Cumulus Message Adapter layer

+The [Cumulus Message Adapter (CMA)](./../workflows/input_output.md#cumulus-message-adapter) is necessary for interpreting the input and output of Cumulus workflow steps.
+The CMA is now integrated with Cumulus workflow steps as a Lambda layer.
+Follow the steps in the CMA documentation to [deploy the CMA as a Lambda layer](../workflows/input_output.md#lambda-layer).

+Make sure to copy the ARN of the deployed layer, as it will be used to configure the `cumulus-tf` deployment in the next step.

 ## Configure and deploy the `cumulus-tf` root module

 These steps should be executed in the `cumulus-tf` directory of the template repo that was cloned previously.